Skip to main content

 On the opposite side, it’s equally important to consider the following factors that challenge the implementation of a comprehensive data strategy:

 • Information access is key to planning an effective data strategy.
-Any lack of access to information leads to serious issues in achieving data integrity
+A lack of access to information can lead to serious issues with data integrity.

-• Data governance is another key factor, lack of which naturally lead to failure in agility in delivering projects on time and with accuracy
+• Data governance is another key factor, and a lack of it naturally leads to a lack of agility in delivering projects on time and accurately.

-Implementation of the aforementioned steps and procedures completely eliminates the technical and functional gaps between the organization’s existing and future-state data management program.
+Implementing the steps above and procedures eliminates the technical and functional gaps between the organization’s existing and future-state data management program through enterprise data management services.